IV Ketamine Therapy

 Ketamine Therapy for Anxiety, OCD, and Chronic Pain

-IV Ketamine has also been beneficial therapy for other conditions, such as anxiety, obsessive-compulsive disorder (OCD), and chronic pain.
+IV Ketamine therapy has also been beneficial for other conditions, such as anxiety, obsessive-compulsive disorder (OCD), and chronic pain.
 For example, a study reported in the journal Stanford Medicine showed that when patients with OCD received ketamine, their obsessive-compulsive symptoms drastically decreased midway through the infusion—and, these beneficial effects lasted well into the following week for half of the study subjects.

-Other research has concluded IV ketamine treatments as an effective therapy for anxiety and post-traumatic stress disorder (PTSD)—where these conditions have not responded well to other treatments.
+Other research has concluded IV ketamine therapy treatments as an effective therapy for anxiety and post-traumatic stress disorder (PTSD)—where these conditions have not responded well to other treatments.
 Similarly, people with chronic pain, for whom other pain medications may not have worked, can also benefit from IV Ketamine therapy.
 In some cases, those with chronic pain who may be preparing for surgery may be good candidates for ketamine therapy.

 How IV Ketamine Therapy Works